duducheng/DenseSharp/README.md

-# DenseSharp (WIP)
+# DenseSharp Networks for multi-task learning classification and segmentation
-3D Deep Learning from CT Scans Predicts Tumor Invasiveness of Subcentimeter Pulmonary Adenocarcinomas

-DenseSharp Networks are 3D DenseNet-based deep neural networks with multi-task learning the nodule classification labels and segmentations.
+*DenseSharp* Networks are very parameter-efficient 3D DenseNet-based deep neural networks with multi-task learning the nodule classification labels and segmentation masks.
+Segmentation (top-down path) learning elegantly guides classification (bottom-top path) to learn better.
+In this study, our networks learn to classify early-stage lung cancer from CT scans on pathological level.
+The deep learning models outperforms the radiologists (2 senior and 2 junior) in our observer study, which indicates the potentials to facilitate precision medicine.

+More details, refer to our paper
+*3D Deep Learning from CT Scans Predicts Tumor Invasiveness of Subcentimeter Pulmonary Adenocarcinomas*.

 # Code Structure
 * [`mylib/`](mylib/):